-Cloud data: shared responsibility and the importance of backup
+Cloud data: Shared responsibility and the importance of backup

 Contributed article by Keepit’s own Niels van Ingen